 The aim of the club is to promote a general appreciation of bird watching, and in particular to provide opportunities for members to share their common interest in birds and to increase their knowledge of birds through a programme of meetings, lectures and visits to interesting bird watching sites.

 Wirral Bird Club also supports national and local organisations concerned with the protection of birds and the conservation of bird habitats.

 Monthly Indoor Meetings are held at 8 pm on the 4th Thursday of each month (apart from August and December), at Kingsmead School Hall, Bertram Drive, Hoylake, CH47 0LL, when guest speakers offer illustrated presentations on a wide variety of bird-related topics.

 Visitors are very welcome, and the charge is £4.00, which includes light refreshments.

 Outdoor Field Meetings are held in most months of the year.
-Many field meetings are held on the Wirral, but also involve trips, some by coach, to places outside of Wirral, to sites of particular interest.
+Many are held on the Wirral, but they also involve trips, some by coach, to places outside of Wirral, to sites of particular interest.